Infinity Primus vs. Reference

 However, I prefer to upgrade the sound system in my cars for a better audio experience that suits my unique sound quality needs.
 There are numerous aftermarket speaker solutions available in the market.

-Since 1968, Infinity speakers have been in the market for many years, proving their audio quality and high-quality performance.
+Since 1968, Infinity speakers have been in the market for years, proving their audio quality and high-quality performance.
 These American manufacturers of audio devices have a well-known reputation of producing audio packages for a wide selection of audio applications, including in-wall home speakers, marine applications, and multichannel surround-sound home theatre packages, among many others.

 Major Differences Between Infinity Primus and Infinity Reference Speakers